 6. The Go-To Lessons

 Every so often, a well-meaning classroom teacher destroys my lesson plans by teaching the kids a song or game at recess or circle time.
 (Mostly, this happens at the Montessori as part of their curriculum).
 This week, I planned on having my kids learn This Land Is Your Land for their spring picnic concert.
 Something simple and fun, but you have to spend some time learning the song.
-Sure enough, the 10 minutes I had planned for weren’t needed because the kids not only knew it, but had movements to go with it.
+Sure enough, the 10 minutes I had planned for weren’t needed because the kids not only knew

 So I did what any other teacher would do, and pulled out the first fun song that popped into my head.
 Several choruses of Rico’s Pizza Restaurant later, all the kids had not only told me what they wanted on their pizza but had practiced singing Sol Mi and giving answers in rhythm.